-This course's aims is to teach students how to produce an academic work combining identification, the gathering and organization of information.
+This course's aims are to teach students how to produce an academic work combining identification, the gathering and organization of information.
 The course will also deal with searching and choosing sources to produce an oral or written presentation.

-LM2/9b: RENAISSANCE POETRY
+LM2/9b: RENAISSANCE POETRY Spring Semester